 The drive from Todi to Camping Pian Di Boccio takes a rural road, rising high over the hills and descending again through forests, passing through sleepy villages along the way.
 Once you’ve arrived and pitched up, you can either relax and enjoy a restful evening, or head out for a late afternoon winery tour.

 Arnaldo Caprai is one of Umbria’s largest and most acclaimed wineries, set in a spectacular 136-hectare estate in the Montefalco area.
 Its famous 25 Anniversario wine was the result of a partnership with the University of Milan to study the DNA of the Sagrantino grape and discover the best possible production method.
-Late afternoon is a lovely time of day to see the grounds, and you can stop at the shop for a walk-in tasting.
+Late afternoon is a lovely time of day to see the grounds, and you can stop at the shop for a tasting experience.

 Day 4: wine hike on La Strada Del Sagrantino

 La Strada Del Sagrantino is an official trail that incorporates wine, food and cultural highlights in the Montefalco area.
+If you really want to get to know the traditional ways of eating in Italy, this is a great place to do it.

 A scenic hike along narrow country roads from Camping Pian di Boccio leads high into the hills before descending to two of the top wineries along the route.